geraldneale/py-blink_mojo-secure/README.md

 Known issues and todos
 ---------
-1) Test with standalone wallet.
+1) Todo: test with standalone wallet.
-2) Seperate out faucet_coin and needs_privacy_coin address formation so those coins can be created from a faucet and seperate wallet respectively.

 Also check out
 ------------